The 7 Most Photographed Places in Big Sur, CA

 Direction: If you start your Big Sur photography journey in San Simeon and head north, keep the eyes peeled for the Bixby Creek Bridge 21 miles north of Julia Pfeiffer Burns State Park.

-The great Big Sur drive, however, can be tricky in that way that not all its destinations are properly marked.
-Relying on the road signs here may not alway help your photo endeavors.
-Yet you can never miss the iconic Bixby Creek Bridge.
+The great Big Sur drive, however, can be tricky in the way that not all its destinations are properly marked.
+Relying on the road signs here may not alway help your photo endeavor.
+But you certainly can never miss the iconic Bixby Creek Bridge.

 The 280-foot structure towers over the rugged coastline and is a part of Highway 1.
-Another now perpetual feature of the site is a huge crowd of spectators and photographers congregated on the both side of the main landmark of the Big Sur area.
+Another now perpetual feature of the site is a huge crowd of spectators and photographers congregating on both sides of the main landmark of the Big Sur area.

-TIP: The ample viewpoints nearby surely allow for such congregations.
-If you look for unique vantage points to photograph the Big Sur area near its famous bridge, choose farther off-road lookouts.
+TIP: If you look for unique vantage points to photograph the Big Sur area near the famous bridge, choose farther off-road lookouts.
 These areas are almost always empty.
 The Bixby Creek Bridge, however, looks even more spectacular, surrounded by the lush hills and untamed ocean waves.

 Photography Tip: Be sure to bring a telephoto lens.
 With this, you can easily zoom in on the area that catches your eye and photograph away the oozing opulence of Big Sur without the maddening crowds around.